contao/package-metadata/docs/en/README.md

 Your meta data is automatically checked for spelling issues.
 You might need to update the whitelists in your pull request in case the spell check fails but you are sure the word you used is correct.
 The whitelists for each language are located in the folder `linter/whitelists`.
-For proper names which shouldn't change between different translations use the whitelist `default.txt`.
+For proper names and other terms that shouldn't change between different translations, use the whitelist `default.txt`.

 ## Supported languages